 - Have a go at husky sledding, snowmobiling and ice fishing

 Inari and Ivalo, Finnish Lapland

 from £1900 pp inc flights & transfers for 4 nights

-- Enjoy a close encounter with reindeer as you hand-feed Father Christmas' loyal companions
+- Submerge in the wilderness enjoying close encounters with reindeer as you hand-feed Father Christmas's loyal companions

 Location & directions

 Inari, Finnish Lapland